collebrusco/java-quick-reference/javaFX.md

 The FX Scene class is the container for all content. think of it as a scene in a play Nodes are the actors to perform in the scene.

+An object of our class is created in the JVM, Stage is created and start is run

+Stage contains Scene(s) which contains StackPanes? root?
+TODO more on this...

+The root node (instance of StackPane) is crated and passed to scene constructor, along with W/H

+See slide for diags

+Root node begins a tree graph that represents everything in a scene.